AustinGil/presentations/intro.md

 This is not a sales pitch

-I'm here to teach
+I'm here to teach practical & generic concepts

-Sometimes there's overlap (we do a lot!)

-It'll be clear and unimpactful
+Specific Akamai products are only used as examples